GET IN TOUCH

 The IRS Appeals Backlog: What the Numbers Show

-The IRS Appeals backlog reveals a complex story of improvement and strain within the Independent Office of Appeals.
-In Fiscal Year 2024, the division closed 65,573 cases, marking a 27% reduction from the previous year.
-Yet, rising case complexity and resource gaps continue to delay resolution for many taxpayers awaiting decisions.
+The IRS Appeals backlog tells a complex story of improvement and ongoing strain within the Independent Office of Appeals.
+According to the IRS Data Book 2024 (Publication 55B), the division closed 65,573 cases in Fiscal Year 2024, a 27% reduction from the prior year.
+Yet rising case complexity and resource constraints continue to delay resolution for many taxpayers awaiting decisions.

 How Long Does an IRS Appeal Take Through the Appeals Division

 The IRS Appeals Division shows wide variations in resolution times depending on the type and complexity of each case.
 Most taxpayers wait several months as officers review records, correspondence, and prior determinations.
-The Government Accountability Office reports the average appeal lasts about 279 days from filing to final decision.
+The Government Accountability Office has reported that the average appeal lasts approximately 279 days from filing to final decision.

 Typical completion times include: